Get

 4. They’re Teething

 Kittens that are teething are likely to bite on anything that they can get their mouth on.
+Teething typically occurs between 3 and 6 months of age, when baby teeth fall out, and adult teeth erupt.
 If your body part happens to be easily accessible, it may become a teething toy.
 If the biting is due to teething, it likely will not hurt much, but allowing your kitten to continue this activity can encourage them to bite when they play later with large adult teeth.
 So, it’s important not to let your kitten bite you, no matter the situation.
-Instead, place them somewhere in which soft materials are nearby to bite on if necessary.
-Consider outfitting a kennel with a bed and non-toxic, lint-free material for them to chew on.
+Instead, offer safe, kitten-appropriate chew toys.
+Avoid fabric or loose materials that could be ingested or cause choking.

 5. You’re Encouraging It

 Rough playing encourages biting, as kittens that get too excited can’t seem to help themselves.
-When you’re playing to the point that your kitten is scrambling, twirling, jumping, and clawing, don’t be surprised when the teeth come out too.
+When you’re playing to the point that your kitten is scrambling, twirling, jumping, and clawing, don’t be surprised when the teeth come out, too.
 It’s not a good idea to encourage this, as it can be dangerous when children and friends/visitors try to play with them.
 So, keep rough play to a minimum, and encourage behavior that doesn’t involve teeth or nails.
+Use wand toys or balls to maintain a safe distance between your hands and your kitten’s mouth.

 kitten eating treat